PrayujaTeli/Blog/Properties.md

 #### The uses of the rollback segment is as follows:<br/>

-1. Undo changes when a transaction is rolled back.<br/>
-2. Ensure other transactions do not see uncommitted changes made to the database<br/>
+1. Ensure other transactions do not see uncommitted changes made to the database<br/>
-3. Rollback segments undo changes when a transaction is rolled back.<br/>
+2. Rollback segments undo changes when a transaction is rolled back.<br/>
-4. They also ensure that transactions leave the uncommitted changes unnoticed.<br/>
+3. They also ensure that transactions leave the uncommitted changes unnoticed.<br/>

 #### Syntax:<br/>